 Interlibrary loan (ILL) refers to the sharing of resources between libraries.

-All current Macalester College students, staff and faculty may request physical items or scans of articles held in other libraries.
+All current Macalester College students, staff and faculty may request scans of articles or book chapters held in other libraries.
+Physical items may be requested for on-campus library pickup.

-Book chapter scan requests have a low probability of being filled, as many library buildings are closed.
-If a journal article shows as only available in print in WorldCat Discovery.
+If a journal article shows not available or only available in print in WorldCat Discovery.
 You may request an electronic copy by logging into your Interlibrary Loan account, selecting Article under "Create New Request, copy / paste as much of the article information into the form as you can, and "Submit" button at bottom.

 Search for the item on the library website.
 If the item is not held at our library, click on Request Item.
 (You will be prompted to enter your Mac username and password)